Business Advisory Services

 What are we getting at here?
 Would you consider a 19% return on investment (see table above) to be high?
 Not sure?
 Walk into your financial advisor’s office and ask for investments that only return 19% or higher.
 After the laughter, he or she might loosely show you some private equity investments or other syndicates that might return 19% if everything, and they mean everything, goes right.

 What does all this mean?
 This means that any small business owner assumes a ton of risk, and that risk should demand a higher return on investment.
-In other words, a higher return on investment should demand higher shareholder distributions, and therefore lower shareholder salaries (think teeter totter).
+In other words, a higher return on investment should demand higher shareholder (investor) distributions, and therefore lower shareholder salaries.
+This is a like a teeter-totter.